 dcpl_id, dapl_id);

 If the mapping of source datasets to the virtual dataset’s dataspace does not entirely cover the virtual dataset’s dataspace elements, the virtual dataset will have “private” data elements for those elements.
-These elements are stored in the virtual dataset’s file as any other dataset would be and are accessed transparently along with the source dataset elements, with H5Dread and H5Dwrite.
-It is strongly recommended that if a virtual dataset has private data elements, chunked storage should be used for its storage layout, to take advantage of the sparse data storage available with chunked datasets (and Chunked storage is required for virtual datasets with unlimited dimensions or that have compression filters applied).
+These elements are stored in the virtual dataset’s file as any other dataset would be and are accessed transparently along with the source dataset elements with H5Dread and H5Dwrite.
+It is strongly recommended that if a virtual dataset has private data elements, chunked storage should be used for its storage layout to take advantage of the sparse data storage available with chunked datasets.
+Chunked storage is required for virtual datasets with unlimited dimensions or that have compression filters applied.

 Performing I/O on a Virtual Dataset

-Once a virtual dataset has been created, it may be accessed as with any other HDF5 dataset, using the H5Dread/H5Dwrite API calls.
-Elements mapped to source datasets are transparently accessed from those datasets and private elements for the virtual dataset are accessed from the virtual dataset’s storage, without further actions from the user application.
+Once a virtual dataset has been created, it may be accessed as with any other HDF5 dataset using the H5Dread or H5Dwrite API calls.
+Elements mapped to source datasets are transparently accessed from those datasets and private elements for the virtual dataset are accessed from the virtual dataset’s storage without further actions from the user application.
 Currently, there are no new data transfer properties defined for virtual datasets, but they may be defined in the future.

 Closing a Virtual Dataset

-Closing a virtual dataset occurs with H5Dclose, as with any other HDF5 dataset.
+Closing a virtual dataset occurs with H5Dclose as with any other HDF5 dataset.
 Any cached information about the source datasets is released transparently to the application.

 Opening a Virtual Dataset

-Once a virtual dataset has been created, it may be opened as with any other HDF5 dataset, using the H5Dopen API call.
+Once a virtual dataset has been created, it may be opened as with any other HDF5 dataset using the H5Dopen API call.
 The following dataset access properties may be set when opening (or creating) a virtual dataset to control various aspects of library behavior.

-Choose Dataspace Size Reported for Virtual Datasets
+Choose the Dataspace Size Reported for Virtual Datasets

-Virtual datasets can rely on multiple source datasets that may have different dimension sizes, if they a have unlimited dimensions (see e.g. examples 3-7 in Appendix I).
+Virtual datasets can rely on multiple source datasets that may have different dimension sizes if they have unlimited dimensions (for example, see examples 3-7 in the “Examples of Source to Virtual Dataset Mapping” chapter beginning on page 33).
 By default, the dimension sizes of the virtual dataset reported with the H5Dget_space API routine will be the maximum of all the underlying source datasets’ dimensions.
 If the application would prefer to have H5Dget_space report the minimum of all underlying source datasets’ dimensions, the following property can be set on a dataset access property list:

 status = H5Pset_virtual_dataspace_bounds(dapl_id, bounds_option);